codyngpriest/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # This is a function that copies memory area.
 2. strchr
 # This is a function that locates a character in a string.
+3. strspn
+# This is a function that gets the length of a prefix substring.